Battle of the Bulge: Result

 Churchill was elated at Stalin's offer of help, thanking Stalin for the thrilling news.

 During World War II, most U.S. black soldiers still served only in maintenance or service positions, or in segregated units.
 Because of troop shortages during the Battle of the Bulge, Eisenhower decided to integrate the service for the first time.
 This was an important step toward a desegregated United States military.
 More than 2,000 black soldiers had volunteered to go to the front.
 A total of 708 black Americans were killed in combat during World War II.

-The Germans officially referred to the offensive by the codename Unternehmen Wacht am Rhein 'Operation Watch on the Rhine', while the Allies designated it the Ardennes Counteroffensive.
+The Wehrmacht officially referred to the offensive by the codename Unternehmen Wacht am Rhein 'Operation Watch on the Rhine', while the Allies designated it the Ardennes Counteroffensive.
 The phrase "Battle of the Bulge" was coined by contemporary press to describe the bulge in German front lines on wartime news maps, (Note: David Eggenberger cites the official name as Ardennes-Alsace campaign, and describes this battle as the "Second Battle of the Ardennes".) and it became the most widely used name for the battle.
 The offensive was planned by the German forces with utmost secrecy, with minimal radio traffic and movements of troops and equipment under cover of darkness.
 Intercepted German communications indicating a substantial German offensive preparation were not acted upon by the Allies.